allpix-squared/allpix-squared/src/modules/GenericPropagation/README.md

 #### Description
 Simulates the propagation of electrons and/or holes through the sensitive sensor volume of the detector.
 It allows to propagate sets of charge carriers together in order to speed up the simulation while maintaining the required accuracy.
 The propagation process for these sets is fully independent and no interaction is simulated.
 The maximum size of the set of propagated charges and thus the accuracy of the propagation can be controlled.

 The propagation consists of a combination of drift and diffusion simulation.
-The drift is calculated using the charge carrier velocity derived from the charge carrier mobility parameterization by C. Jacobini et al. in [A review of some charge transport properties of silicon](https://doi.org/10.1016/0038-1101(77)90054-5).
+The drift is calculated using the charge carrier velocity derived from the charge carrier mobility parameterization by C. Jacoboni et al. [@jacoboni].
 The correct mobility for either electrons or holes is automatically chosen, based on the type of the charge carrier under consideration.
 Thus, also input with both electrons and holes is treated properly.

 The two parameters `propagate_electrons` and `propagate_holes` allow to control which type of charge carrier is propagated to their respective electrodes.
 Either one of the carrier types can be selected, or both can be propagated.
 It should be noted that this will slow down the simulation considerably since twice as many carriers have to be handled and it should only be used where sensible.
 The direction of the propagation depends on the electric field configured, and it should be ensured that the carrier types selected are actually transported to the implant side.
 For linear electric fields, a warning is issued if a possible misconfiguration is detected.